-After the Pyrenees the clouds part to reveal the dry, flat plains of Spain.
+After the Pyrenees the clouds fizzle out to reveal the dry, flat plains of Spain.
 We are now almost exactly above the Greenwich Meridian.
 From my window ten kilometers high, I can see the towns and landforms we drove through last summer.

 “Non, non, monsieur!
 Je suis après vous…”

 A few minutes later, back in my seat, there is a commotion behind me.
 Two hostesses are talking loudly with the man from the queue.
 My French is terrible but I think I understand that he has been smoking in the toilet.
 The hostess is angry; her mascara-lined eyes are wide and hard.
 The man’s passport is demanded and then taken away.

 The engines of the plane whine but no one hears.